DS-567/Educational-8-bit-CPU-SoC-/README.md

 Coming soon 👀

-Build instructions will be provided for each of the CPU / SoC implementations:
+Build instructions and user guides will be provided for each of the CPU / SoC implementations:
 - Hardware PCB version.
 - Python Simulator version.
-- And an FPGA version.
+- And the FPGA version.

 ---